 In 2006, Gilbert Pilgram joined Judy as the Café’s second chef-owner.
 Gilbert was a longtime friend of Judy’s and a devoted customer for twenty years, during which he worked as a cook at Chez Panisse, where he ultimately became chef, partner, and general manager.
 With Gilbert as its executive chef, Zuni has upheld Judy’s perfectionism and her vision of honest, local, seasonal food.

-Today the chef de cuisine of Zuni Café is Rebecca Boice, who worked in the Zuni kitchen with Gilbert and Judy from 2002 to 2012.
+Today the head chef of Zuni Café is Rebecca Boice, who worked in the Zuni kitchen with Gilbert and Judy from 2002 to 2012.
 Before her return to Zuni in 2015, she traveled throughout the United States, Italy, France, Spain, England, and Denmark, and was the executive chef of TOAST Kitchen + Bar in Oakland.
 She is a native Californian who draws inspiration from the recipes of her mother and grandmother as well as from her extensive travel and culinary research.
 She has taken charge of the Zuni kitchen with energy, style, and boundless enthusiasm.
 Rebecca’s cooking is firmly in the tradition of the generous, authentic food Zuni Café is famous for.

 As Zuni continues to evolve, in its own distinctive and delicious way, it strives to remain the way it’s always been: at the same time rustic and cosmopolitan, audacious and familiar, intimate and convivial.